Not Meant To Convict You

 We Need A Harsh Awakening

 We are Judas’ kiss to Jesus.
 And I wanted to write about that symbol because, let’s face it, we’re stubborn people.
-We know we aren’t flawless, but we don’t always enjoy change.
+We know we aren’t flawless, but we don’t always enjoy a change.
 Especially when it is about turning from our past ways and thoughts.

 To which I know this visual is needed to humble our hearts.
 We always wonder why heavy subjects and situations are placed in our hands.